Feeling an Urge to Move Out of the US? Here’s How

 The bad news on taxes is that you can’t really escape them if you’re American.
 You still have to file every year no matter what.

 The good news is, if you’re willing to really leave your birth country, staying away for all but 30 days a year, then you can exclude most or all of your income from taxation.
-I haven’t been able to do this much because I’m usually stateside more than that for business and family trips, but it’s an option that a lot of people without many ties have taken advantage of.
+I haven’t been able to do this because I’m usually stateside more than that for business and family trips, but it’s an option that a lot of people without many ties have taken advantage of.
+If you make less than $110K, you’re golden.

 You should try to maintain some kind of permanent home mailing address for taxes, banking, and a driver’s license.
 Follow that link for how to handle it.
 Since you’ll continue to owe state tax in most states, you might find this to be a good time to change states to get out of that.